jgreer013/libcaise/README.md

 Once LightLDA is installed and built, one must use the `convert_to_uci.py` file to generate files in the correct format used by LightLDA (if you already have files in the UCI format then you shoudl be fine.

 Once you have files in the UCI format, you'll need to transfer the files to an appropriate place in the LightLDA directory.
 Once it's finished, LightLDA will generate some files containing probability distribution tables, which can then be copied back over to the libcaise directory and read using the `read_light_lda_files.py` file.
+This file will display results similarly to the `run_lda.py` file.

+LightLDA is described as both multi-threaded and parallelizable, but I haven't tested running it on multiple computers, so I can't attest to how that would work, but there are instructions included in the LightLDA repo